 Krishna Janmashtami is celebrated for Lord Krishna’s birth.
 One of the popular dishes which is prepared in South India is Nei appam which is mainly made out of rice and jaggery.
 This is a recipe which has given by my mother to me.

 This sweet is also prepared for Karthigai deepam.
-Diwali and karthigai deepam are two of my favourite festivals as I love the lightings everywhere.
+Diwali and karthigai deepam are two of my favourite festivals as I love the lighting everywhere.
 So, sharing a step-wise recipe for making nei appam and hope you all try this traditional sweet for this festive season.
-I have also shared a quick video too..

 - Raw rice - 1 cup